Pr0ksy/GainzApp-Project/README.md

 GainzApp – Where Fitness Meets Innovation!

 The App is still not developed yet.
-We're working on it.
+Just Website